-Most of our friends did not have a crib at first, and used either the Halo (with mesh sides) or UPPAbaby bassinet as their newborn’s primary sleeping vessel to keep besides their bed.
+Most of our friends did not have a crib at first, and room-shared used either the Halo (with mesh sides) or UPPAbaby bassinet as their newborn’s primary sleeping vessel to keep besides their bed.
 The Halo was also mentioned often by C-Section mamas who found the swivel feature to be especially helpful.
 The UPPAbaby bassinet is included with the VISTA stroller or sold separately if you get the smaller CRUZ.
 It’s good quality and Nori slept well in this for the first 4 months of her life, but if we didn’t use the UPPAbaby stroller system, I’d probably get a Halo!

 Safety Notes: UPPAbaby sells this bassinet as “a perfect overnight sleep solution.”
 A reader commented that it may be less breathable due to padding along the inner sides if a baby’s face gets pressed against the edge.
 We were comfortable with using it for overnight sleeping, but wanted to pass this along.